wp99cp/eMeal_menuplanung/backend/pdf-export-module/tests/README.md

 with the measurement in the exported recipe.
 This is especially exciting and important if participants are overwritten for specific meals or recipes.*

-Our can run the test cases by executing the following command:
+You can run the test cases by executing the following command:

 ```shell
 python tests/test.py